 The club continues a long patrolling history at Woorim Beach, which commenced in 1923 by the Metropolitan Swimming Club.

 Woorim Beach is a part of a long stretch of beach on the eastern side (surfside) of Bribie Island.
 Partially protected by Moreton Island the beach experiences a fairly small swell and is generally a safe and very popular swimming environment for families.
 The beach can experience strong currents, inshore holes and is susceptible to blue bottle stings in strong north-easterly conditions, so always bath between the flags.

 The club is also home to a large and very successful Junior Activities section, with a membership of approximately 200.
 Children from age 7-13 years enjoy this arena developing confidence in the surf, learning surf safety skills and having the opportunity to compete in the Surf Sports Arena.

-The Senior Surf Life Saving Club has a patrolling membership of approximately 120.
-The life savers patrol the beach yearly from September to the last weekend in April.
+The Senior Surf Life Saving Club has a patrolling membership of approximately 220.
+The lifesavers patrol the beach yearly from September to May.